Saturdays, November 2, December 7, January 11, March 1, and April 26; 2 pm

 What does eighteenth-century Tupperware look like?
 How about a nineteenth-century toaster?
 In this program, you'll go on a family scavenger hunt in the New-York Historical Society to uncover the kitchens of the past.
 Then we'll cook together, making cinnamon toast like folks would have 200 years ago—we'll do everything from SCRATCH, grinding sugar and churning butter by hand!
 You'll find out how much the kitchen has changed from 1813 to 2013!

 Ages 8 and up, $16 per child ($10 per Member child).
-Accompanying adults pay Museum admission only: To purchase tickets to this individual program, please click here.
+Accompanying adults pay Museum admission only: To purchase tickets to this program, please click here.

 ABOUT SARAH LOHMAN